BolverBlitz/Big_Red_Button/README.md

 If you use this as overlay, you should enable ***"Auto toggle hidden mode"*** and ***"Stream hidden mode"*** on!
 If you dislike the automated toggle, you can ALWAYS use the H key to toggle it :D

+## Security
+This application dosn´t store ***AND*** of your data on the server its served by, everything runs directly in your browser :D

 ## Setup for Hosting

 You can run this tool on ***any webserver*** without any setup.